LlewBach/aj-builder/README.md

 ### Parallax '.spacer' rows

 This refers to the horizontal bars that separate the sequential fixed parallax images in order to make a smoother transition between sections.
-This was especially true for the About page which has three fixed images one after the other, and each section has aesthetic effects of their own going on as well, in the form of 'sticky titles' and 'title covers' with opacity gradients.
+This was especially true for the About page which has three fixed images one after the other, and each of these parallax section has aesthetic effects of their own going on as well, in the form of 'sticky titles' and 'title covers' with opacity gradients.

 Originally these spacers were simple block colours, but I later had the idea to spice these up with transparent text and a fixed secondary background with a colour gradient that would simulate light passing through the transparent text as the .spacer moves up the page.